GOP Splits as Virus Aid Package Could Swell Past $1 Trillion

 Cruz warned if the economy is still shut down come November, Joe Biden will win the White House, Democrats will control the Senate and "we’ll be meeting in a much smaller lunch room,” according to a person granted anonymity to discuss the closed-door session.

 With the pandemic showing no signs of easing,officials acknowledge the daunting challenge of trying to contain the coronavirus and prevent further economic distress.
-The U.S. has rising infections and a death toll of 140,800, more than anywhere else in the world.
+The U.S. has rising infections and a death toll nearing 142,000, more than anywhere else in the world.
 The health crisis is worsening just as emergency aid is about to expire.

 Meadows told reporters the president wants to ensure the funding package “meets the legitimate needs that are before the American people.”